shaozi/ldap-authentication/README.md

 - `username`: The username to authenticate with.
 It is used together with the name in `usernameAttribute` to construct an ldap filter as `({attribute}={username})` to find the user and get user details in LDAP.
 Example: `some user input`
+- `attributes`: A list of attributes of a user details to be returned from the LDAP server.
+  If is set to `[]` or ommited, all details will be returned.
+Example: `['sn', 'cn']`
 - `starttls`: Boolean.
 Use `STARTTLS` or not
 - `groupsSearchBase`: if specified with groupClass, will serve as search base for authenticated user groups
 - `groupClass`: if specified with groupsSearchBase, will be used as objectClass in search filter for authenticated user groups